 - And a very clever mounting for a water bottle…!

-Alan purchased his Riese & Müller Wunderrad from the leading specialist in the North East of England, The eBike Store in Durham, to whom we’ve included a contact form on the links page, if you’d like further information.
+Alan purchased his Riese & Müller Wunderrad from the leading specialist in the North East of England, The eBike Store in Durham.
 Simon and his team stock a wide range of eBikes and are exceptionally knowledgeable in their specification, supply and service.

 Tesla Model X